Join a global community of Map of Meaning® Practitioners dedicated to improving lives and workplaces across the globe.

 This transformative journey will build your confidence in using the Map of Meaning® across diverse contexts—from personal growth to driving organisational and societal change.

-Pre-requisite Courses ‘Discover the Map of Meaning’ and ‘Discover your Sources of Meaning’ are a great introduction to the Map and essential to understand who to apply the Map to your own life.
-But these courses only scrape the surface of what you can do with the Map.
-The Practitioner Training takes you on a journey into depth, deepening your personal exploration of meaningfulness with the Map, and helping you to begin to effectively use the Map with others.
+The five session Practitioner Advanced Course then takes you on a journey of depth, deepening your personal exploration of meaningfulness with the Map, and helping you to begin to effectively use the Map with others.

 This online course (ZOOM) is practical, allowing you time to delve into the sub-themes of the four pathways of the framework, and to explore the tensions in much greater depth.
 At the same time, all that you learn for yourself is relevant to how you might use the Map with others.